MHE under parametric uncertainty -- Robust state estimation without informative data: Conclusion

 \section{Conclusion}

 State estimation algorithms require some form of online adaptation to address nonlinear systems with unknown or time-varying parameters.
-In this paper, we showed that standard moving horizon estimation (MHE) for joint state and parameter estimation can fail in the absence of persistency of excitation (PE), e.g., if a system is well regulated or over-parametrized.
-We proposed a novel MHE formulation with regularization on a (constant) prior estimate of the unknown system parameter and established practical stability of the resulting state estimate independent of PE.
-We discussed how many existing results from MHE, adaptive estimation, and functional estimation relate to the proposed MHE approach.
+In this paper, we showed that standard moving horizon estimation (MHE) approaches for joint state and parameter estimation can fail in the absence of persistency of excitation (PE), e.g., if a system is well regulated or over-parametrized.
+To overcome this issue, we proposed the use of a regularization based on a (constant) prior estimate of the unknown parameter within an MHE formulation and established practical stability of the resulting state estimate independent of PE for general nonlinear systems.
+We discussed how many existing results from MHE and adaptive estimation relate to the proposed MHE approach.
 Finally, we showed practical applicability using a car example.

-While the proposed regularization on a given prior parameter estimate allows us to establish stability irrespective of PE, it may deteriorate the estimation performance compared to a standard MHE approach in case PE is sufficiently large.
-An interesting question for future research is to extend the proposed MHE approach to achieve an estimation performance comparable to a standard MHE scheme in case of large PE, while the robust stability properties irrespective of PE of the proposed approach are preserved.
+While the proposed regularization on a given prior parameter estimate allows us to establish stability irrespective of PE, it may deteriorate the estimation performance compared to a standard MHE approach for joint state and parameter estimation in case PE is large.
+An interesting question for future research is to extend the proposed MHE approach to achieve an estimation performance comparable to a standard MHE scheme for joint state and parameter estimation in case of large PE, while the robust stability properties irrespective of PE of the proposed approach are preserved.